-The chef discovered that melting chocolate with water over a stove and then whisking the mixture until it forms soft peaks created a mousse that doesn’t require a lot of ingredients or steps, yet still tastes delicious.
-He was able to do this by applying basic culinary principles to find a ratio of chocolate to water that mimics heavy cream.
-So when it’s whipped vigorously, it goes from a liquid to a mixture with a very light and airy consistency.
-Plus, the recipe comes together super quickly — which makes it great for a last minute dessert!
+The chef discovered that melting chocolate with water over a stove and then whisking the mixture until it formed soft peaks created a mousse that didn’t require a lot of ingredients or steps, yet still tasted delicious.
+He did this by applying basic culinary principles to find a ratio of chocolate to water that mimicked heavy cream.
+So, when it’s whipped vigorously, it goes from a liquid to a mixture with a very light and airy consistency.
+Plus, the recipe comes together super quickly — which makes it great for a last-minute dessert.

-First, you need eight ounces of chocolate.
-The experts at Food52 recommend going for a good quality dark chocolate that’s around 70 percent bittersweet.
+First, you need 8 ounces of chocolate.
+The experts at Food52.com recommend going for a good quality dark chocolate that’s around 70 percent bittersweet.
 But if that’s too rich, try a bar that has a lower cocoa percentage on the label.
 If you’re looking for something sweeter, milk and white chocolate work, too.

-While it cools, you can either whisk this mixture vigorously by hand, which requires about three to four minutes of elbow grease, or use a hand mixer with the beater attachments (Buy on Amazon, $26.99) to whip it together in a minute or two.
+While it cools, you can either whisk the mixture vigorously by hand, which requires about three to four minutes of elbow grease, or use a hand mixer with the beater attachments to whip it together in a minute or two.
 Just make sure that you start it on a low speed to prevent chocolate from splattering everywhere.
 Regardless, the mixture should ultimately form a thick mousse-like consistency.

 When I tried out this recipe, I was immediately impressed by the light and fluffy texture that didn’t involve any whipping of egg whites or heavy cream.
 I also used 70 percent dark chocolate, which had a very rich and intense taste, so I dolloped some pre-made whipped cream on top to balance out the flavor.